informaticsclub/informaticsclub.github.io/about.md

 ---
 layout: page
 title: About
-subtitle: Learn more about the Informatics Club at UAB.
+subtitle: Learn more about the history of the Informatics Club.
 ---

 ## Mission